-Ponty moved to Beijing in 2012, after diplomas in business at MIT and business law at Poitiers, and has since traversed the nation selling her family’s wines wines from Canon-Fronsac in Bordeaux.
+Ponty moved to Beijing in 2012, after diplomas in business at MIT and business law at Poitiers, and has since traversed the nation selling her family’s wine from Canon-Fronsac in Bordeaux.

-We did a Q&A this week and, because she missed World Baijiu Day, an event I help organize, tasted a handful of spirits along the way.
-China insights, baijiu notes, revelations and regrets, below..
+We did a Q&A this week and, because she missed World Baijiu Day, an event I help organize, we also tasted a handful of spirits.
+See the China insights, baijiu notes, revelations and regrets below.

 Boyce: Your most recent trip was to Heihe.
 Where is it?
 What was it like?

 Ponty: Heihe means Black River and the buildings you see on the opposite bank are in Russia.
 My client said the population is 100,000, so I call it the northernmost city in China, although there is a village called Mohe even further north.